Accreditation Content: Requirements, Expectations, Anxiety

 Your content team should also anticipate potential obstacles and have focused talking points handy.
 Always acknowledge the concerns and reinforce that your recommendations are based on thorough research and long-term strategy.
 Some examples might include:

 • “We understand it may seem risky to make this change.
-We’ve done our homework and we’re confident that this strategy will meet the requirements and streamline future updates.”
+We’ve done our homework, and we’re confident that this strategy will meet the requirements and streamline future updates.”

 • “We know it’s sometimes difficult to visualize what we’re suggesting.
 Here’s a quick example of what the new page will look like.”